pulumi/docs/reference/stack.md

 To delete a stack with no resources, run `pulumi stack rm`.
 Removing the stack will remove all stack history from pulumi.com and will delete the stack configuration file `Pulumi.<stack-name>.yaml`.

-If a stack still has resources associated with it, they must first be deleted via `pulumi destroy`.
+If a stack still has resources associated with it, they should first be deleted via `pulumi destroy`.
 This command uses the latest configuration values, rather than the ones that were last used when the program was deployed.

 To force the deletion of a stack that still contains resources --- potentially orphaning them --- use `pulumi stack rm --force`.